thomasgtaylor/how.wtf/content/post/2023-04-20-sort-array-of-objects-by-single-or-multiple-keys-in-javascript.md

 ---
-title: Sort array of objects by single or multiple keys in JavaScript
-date: 2023-04-20T23:45:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-20 23:45:00-04:00
 description: How to sort an array of objects by a single or multiple keys in JavaScript
-categories:
-- Programming
 tags:
-- JavaScript
+- javascript
+title: Sort array of objects by single or multiple keys in JavaScript
 ---

 In TypeScript or JavaScript, sorting an array of objects is made easy in ES6/ES2015.